 Stage 1, the financial shock wave occurs when a financial disturbance causes a crisis.
 Examples include a war, substantial interest rate changes or new technology.

 Preservation of capital is one of the most important rules of investing.
-Just like the physician’s oath is to do no harm, the investor’s oath is preservation of capital.
-Don’t get negative returns and don’t loose all of your money on a bad investment.
-This is probably the top reason why so many individuals fear getting into the market and end up sittting on the sidelines.
+Just like the physician’s oath is to do no harm, preservation of capital is the investors oath.
+Abstaining from negative returns and avoiding loosing it all on bad investments is the golden rule.
+This is probably the top reason why so many individuals fear getting into the market and end up sitting on the sidelines.
 I’m sure we have all heard the horror stories of people losing their shirts in realestate investing and the like.
 Continue reading “Preservation Of Capital”

 I recently read a blog post on investment basecamp blog that addressed the question of how many stocks should an individual investor own.
 We all know and have heard diversification is the best method to minimize risk in the stock market.
 Some say diversify across all asset classes including commodities and currencies.
 According to the basecamp article the academics say that 90% of maximum diversity is obtained by owning a portfolio of 12- 18 stocks.
 Benjamin Graham recommend 5-25 stocks with each company being large, prominent and conservatively financed.
 John Keynes recommends 3-5 stocks that you know well and in the management of which you thoroughly believe.
 Warren Buffett says 5 to 10 stocks if you are able to understand business economics and able to find sensibly-priced companies that possess important long-term competitive advantages.
 If not Buffett is actually a big fan of indexing and Seth Klarman recommends 10 to 20 stocks that you know very well.

 Continue reading “How Many Stocks Should You Own?”